-Your Spouse Might Be a Secret Weapon Against Alcoholism
+Your Spouse May Be a Weapon Against Alcoholism.
+Learn what study says

 We all know what to avoid when it comes to succeeding in sobriety (like hanging out with the wrong crowds and the wrong environments), but what actions can we proactively take to decrease our chances of becoming addicted to alcohol?

 Well, according to this recent study, getting married tops the list.

 Here’s why marriage can be a tool to fight off alcoholism.
 First of all, marriage helps keep the other person in check, experts believe.
 This “checking phenomenon” is a good thing, as it can discourage drinking behavior, as well as allow the other person to do a little spousal monitoring by preventing the other from developing bad habits.
 It also helps by creating an awareness of problem drinking patterns.

 Research also shows that divorced and single people typically drink more than those who are married, while getting a divorce has shown to increase the risk of developing a drinking problem (by more than seven times in women and almost six times in men).